iai-group/DialogueKit/docs/source/dialogue_orchestration.rst

 Dialogue Orchestration
 ======================

-DialogueKit use a connector to orchestrate the dialogue between the participants (i.e., agent and user).
+DialogueKit uses a connector to orchestrate the dialogue between the participants (i.e., agent and user).
-This connector is linked to a platform that facilitate the communication between the participants.
+This connector is linked to a platform that facilitates the communication between the participants.

 Dialogue Connector
 ------------------